mickmister/mattermost-plugin-newchannelnotify/README.md

-# Mattermost New Channel Plugin
+# Mattermost New Channel Notify Plugin

 A plugin for Mattermost to notify all users about newly created channels.